-CAJ marks another year spent promoting justice and protecting rights in our Annual Report 2018.
+CAJ highlights another year spent promoting justice and protecting rights in our Annual Report 2018.
 It’s been an eventful twelve months for the CAJ team, not least because of the human rights implications of the UK’s impending exit from the EU.

 Introduction to the report: